leangjia/blender_docs/trunk/blender_docs/manual/render/cycles/render_settings/film.rst

 Pixel Filter
 ============

-Due to limited resolution of images and computer screens, pixel filters are needed to avoid :term:`aliasing`.
+Due to limited resolution of images and computer screens, pixel filters are needed to avoid :term:`Aliasing`.
 This is achieved by slightly blurring the image to soften edges.

 Type